Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Private Store Only

-When we don’t want the user to install Store apps on their devices we could use the option to only allow the Private Store without blocking the public store.
-Even Microsoft is recommending it to make sure you are blocking the installation of arbitrary applications from the store application…
+When we don’t want the user to install Store apps on their devices, we could use the option to only allow the Private Store without blocking the public store.
+Even Microsoft recommends it to make sure you are blocking the installation of arbitrary applications from the store application…

 Store Application… doesn’t mention anything about Winget, does it?